24 Oras Northern Mindanao: Overview

+History

+2013-2014: As Testigo Northern Mindanao

 Testigo Northern Mindanao premiered on February 5, 2013, after the launch of GMA Northern Mindanao, with Kenneth Ragpala as its first anchor.
 Reporter Joe Legaspina later joined Ragpala as his co-anchor.
 Before the year 2013 ended, Ragpala left the newscast, leaving Legaspina as the newscast's sole anchor.

 This was also the first time that a regional newscast with the same name in Davao City had spun off into another regional newscast for Cagayan de Oro and Northern Mindanao viewers.

+2014-2015: As 24 Oras Northern Mindanao and Aftermath

 Following changes of its now-main newscast 24 Oras, Testigo Northern Mindanao was rebranded as 24 Oras Northern Mindanao effective November 10, 2014.

 However, that change suddenly cut short when the newscast was abruptly canceled on April 24, 2015, after more than two years of broadcast due to the strategic streamlining happening to all provincial stations of the network.
 Following the cancellation was the retrenchment of its staff and personalities and the closure of the network's regional news department.

 GMA Northern Mindanao would not have a regional newscast until four years later, when it became a part of GMA Regional TV One Mindanao, with Cyril Chaves serving as the anchor of the newscast.